splightplatform/splight-cli/README.md

 * Push a component

-  For pushing a new component or component version to *Splight HUB* the command is
+  For pushing a new component or component version to *Splight Hub* the command is
   ```bash
   splightcli component push <component_type> <path>
   ```